ABOUT US

 OUR FACILITIES

-If you’re traveling to Seattle for work, Olympic Studios is your ticket to a state of the art studio with professional crew, well-maintained equipment rentals, local catering services conveniently situated near South Lake Union and downtown Seattle.
-You can rest assured that both your creative team and clients will be comfortable and impressed with your studio booking!
-If you’re a local production house, agency or independent we invite you to come for a tour and meet the team.
+You can rest assured that both your creative team and clients will be comfortable, equipped and impressed with your studio booking!
+If you’re a local production house, agency or independent and have never visited Olympic, we invite you to come for a tour and meet the team.
 We build and maintain long term working relationships with our clients and we look forward to serving you!

 OUR STORY